-The following table demonstrates the sensitivity to a reasonably possible change in the foreign currency exchange rates against Ringgit Malaysia, with all other variables held constant, of the Group's (loss)/profit before tax.
-A 10% strengthening of RM against the following currencies at the end of the reporting period would have increased/ (decreased) in (loss)/profit before tax by the amount shown below and a corresponding weakening would have an equal but opposite effect.
+The following table demonstrates the sensitivity to a reasonably possible change in the foreign currency exchange rates against Ringgit Malaysia, with all other variables held constant, of the Group's loss before tax.
+A 10% strengthening of RM against the following currencies at the end of the reporting period would have increased in loss before tax and decreased in equity by the amount shown below and a corresponding weakening would have an equal but opposite effect.
 This analysis is based on foreign currency exchange rate variances that the Group considered to be reasonably possible at the end of the reporting period.